 Are you going abroad for exchange studies or an internship?
-Below is a checklist for those going on exchange, which you should familiarize yourself with carefully before the trip.
+Below is a checklist, which you should familiarize yourself with carefully before the trip.

 Before the Exchange